BESS Workgroup

 Preference.
 A numerically higher or lower value of this field is

-Preference, Lowest-Preference, and this document does
+Preference Algorithms, and this document does not define any

-is different from Highest-
+from Highest-

-Preference Highest-Preference or Lowest-Preference, these two 2
+Preference Highest-Preference or Lowest-Preference, these two 2 octets can

-octets can be encoded differently.
+be encoded differently.

 * RSV and Reserved fields (from bit 16 to bit 18, and from bit 40 to